dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
 * Fix: PHP Warning: A non-numeric value encountered in
+* Fix: Flat styled buttons are shadowed on a few themes
 * Tweak: Admin helper notice to create an access token

 = 3.3.6 =